 What are some varieties of blueberries that do well in containers?

 I grow mostly bushes because they are more compact, grow better in containers than their low bush counterparts, and make for easier harvesting.
+You can find these at your local gardening center.

 - One of the most popular varieties for container gardening is Adams.